 - act as an ambassador for the school.

 Every school within the Marches Academy Trust has a Local Governing Body.

-All current and prospective Governors should have read the Marches Academy Trust Governance Handbook, and the Governor Code of Conduct.
+All current and prospective Governors should have read the Marches Academy Trust Governors Handbook, the Governor Code of Conduct and Scheme of Delegation.

 Parent Governors – two per Local Governing Body

 Parent Governor elections are carried out when the term for the current Parent Governor(s) expires / if a Parent Governor resigns / when a school joins the Marches Academy Trust.

 More information on the role of Parent Governor can be found in the Governance Handbook.

 When the number of nominations for Parent Governors exceeds the number of vacancies, a ballot will take place.